muratk5n/thirdwave/en/README.md

 ---

-Sub deal is probably done to take care of [this work](2021/03/unrivaled-beckley.md#sub), US wont use its own forces, AU will step up.

-AU is loading for bear, any potential Taiwan invasion will be met by their subs.
+Sub deal is probably done to take care of [this work](2021/03/unrivaled-beckley.md#sub), US wont use its own forces, Oz will step up.
+They are loading for bear, any potential Taiwan invasion will be met by their subs.
 Think about that.

 ---